tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-encrypted-ns.md

 multiple DoH servers for resolution, and only resolving with a server directly when that server is specifically designated for the zone that is being resolved.

-This document defines a new RR, NS2, to indicate the location of an designated DNS server that is accessible over DoH, along with information necessary for clients to use the server.
+This document defines a new RR, DOHNS, to indicate the location of an designated DNS server that is accessible over DoH, along with information necessary for clients to use the server.